 • Sea Kayaking in Antarctica - additional USD$795.
 Kayak excursions are offered whenever weather conditions permit and you can expect to paddle around six or seven times over the course of your voyage, for periods up to three or four hours.
 The programme is directed at any passenger with an adventurous spirit and some prior paddling experience.

-Book by 31 May and receive up to US$750 credit towards your flights!
+Book by 30 September and receive up to US$1500 credit towards your flights!

-Receive up to US$750 credit towards your flights* when you book your Antarctica voyage for 2017/18.
+Receive up to US$1500 credit towards your flights* when you book your Antarctica voyage for 2017/18.
 A 'credit' is to be applied against the cost of flights to your embarkation location.
-Credit can be applied to other travel services connected to your voyage, such as pre-departure hotels, or local tours.
-All offers expire 31 May, 2017.
+All offers expire 30 September 2017.
 Offer cannot be combined with any other offer, based on availability and for new bookings only.
 Valid on the following departure only: December 4th 2017